space-physics/isr-raw/README.rst

 ========================
 Utilities for working with Incoherent Scatter Radar data, especially from Poker Flat AMISR.

-We work with the complex I+jQ voltage samples, the lowest level data available from the radar (after integration of several pulses, perhaps on the 0.1 milliscond time scale).
+We work with the complex I+jQ voltage samples, the lowest level data available from the radar, on a single pulse basis.
+Depending on the beam pattern and pulse modulation, the per-beam pulse cadence is perhaps on the 75 milliscond time scale.

 Coming soon, simultaneous plots with high speed multi-camera synchronized video.